Success-Vera/Success-Vera.github.io/index.md

 - [August 2022] I am volunteering to teach Python in a skill acquisition programme organised by students from Virgina Tech, USA
 - [August 2022] Got accepted into the Google Developers Machine Learning Bootcamp
 - [June 2022] We won the third prize for our novel idea on Multilingual Question Answering for Low Resource Languages
-- [Sept 2021] I organised a webinar to encourage school girls to take up careers in STEM
+- [Sept 2021] I organised a webinar to encourage school girls to take up careers in STEM [News Bulletin](https://dotakeaction.org/impact/ifeoma-veronica-nwabufo-encourages-young-girls-in-her-community-to-pursue-career-paths-in-stem/)

 ---